• Home

 Exactly, I said.

-80. Early folk built a circular cairn on the top of the mound that scales to 20 megalithic yards in diameter.
-Beyond that cairn, and at the other end of the mound, someone was buried along with Mesolithic flint, most likely collected from Norfolk.
+78. A cairn on the top of the mound Beyond that cairn, and at the other end of the mound, someone was buried along with Mesolithic flint, most likely collected from Norfolk.

-81. A view from on top of the Rollright Mound.
-This is one of many alignments on the sun, moon and stars that benevolent nature gave to early man at Rollright more than 9,000 years ago.
+79. A view from on top of the Rollright Mound.
+This is one of many alignments on the sun, moon and stars that benevolent nature gave to early man at Rollright some 9,000 years ago.

-By my calculations, this is where the major moon will be seen to set in the Foxcote Gorge sometime in 2024, through a notch between Nebsworth and Ebrington Hill, some nine miles distant.
+This is where the major moon will set in the Foxcote Gorge sometime in 2024/5, through a deep gorge forming a notch between Nebsworth and Ebrington Hill, some nine miles distant.

-The sun sinks into Nebsworth Hill at one end, and the major moon sets at the other, just like Woodhenge, near Stonehenge, where the sun and moon scan both ends of Sidbury Hill.
+The sun sinks into Nebsworth Hill at one end, and the major moon sets at the other, just like Woodhenge, near Stonehenge, where the sun and moon scan both sides of Sidbury Hill.

 This Fable was written by a certain Evans, who in 1895 failed to realise that Long Compton did not exist when the stones were set up.